 Frejus is one of the big historic Italian brands that was founded by Emmo Gelfi in 1896 and acquired by Emilio Bozzi S.p.A. in 1946, joining the Legnano and Wolsit brands and production.
 The Campione del Mondo was the top road model for Frejus having won 11 World Championships and counting by 1958.
 This 1972 bike in the classic team colours and original factory finish was just purchased (September 2017) from its original owner via Yellow Jersey Inc, a bike shop that has been operating in Arlington, Wisconsin since 1971.

 During my years of researching and collecting Legnano bikes, I have come across several early 70’s Frejus bikes that were built using the unique Legnano seat lug with the seat post bolt below the top tube and ahead of the seat tube.
-At first I thought these exceptions where Legnano Roma models that had been refinished at the owner’s preference in Legnano trim.
-However I then came across other examples that still had their original factory paint and decals, as does is this one.
+At first I thought these exceptions where Legnano Roma models that had been refinished in Legnano trim.
+However I also came across other examples that still had their original factory paint and decals, as does is this one.
 In addition, the fork crown on this Frejus is also the same fork crown used on the Legnano Roma at this time.

 There is always a good deal of anticipation when the Fedex man arrives with a new addition to the collection.
 After unpacking the bike and a quick assembly, I was more than pleased with what the online listing photos had promised.
 In particular the original factory paint is in excellent condition and there is no need for a respray although once it is fully dismantled and cleaned up, I may have Velocolour apply a light polyurethane clear coat to bring back some of the original lustre and protect the original decals from further deterioration.